Criminal Defense Attorney in Rancho Cucamonga

 Rancho Cucamonga Criminal Defense is committed to protecting the rights of the accused in San Bernardino County and throughout the Inland Empire.
-No matter what charge you’re facing — whether it’s a misdemeanor like shoplifting or Driving Under the Influence (DUI), or a serious felony like robbery, rape, or murder — our priority is to provide you with the strongest defense possible to tip the scales of justice in your favor.
+No matter what charge you’re facing — whether it’s a misdemeanor like shoplifting or Drinking Under the Influence (DUI), or a serious felony like robbery, rape, or murder — our priority is to provide you with the strongest defense possible to tip the scales of justice in your favor.

 Top Notch Criminal Defense Attorneys Fighting For You

 If You Are A Suspect and Have Not Been Charged